Asian Chicken and Zucchini Noodle Soup

 with kabocha squash / baby spinach / soft boiled egg

-Smarts: Miso is the key flavor in the broth.
-Since every type of miso paste is different, be sure to taste your soup and add some more if needed.
+Smarts: Coconut milk and aminos provide the flavor of the broth.
+Be sure to taste the soup and add some additional aminos if needed.

 - Squash, kabocha - 3 cups, cubed (sub butternut squash)

-- Chicken thighs, boneless and skinless - 1 lb, chopped
+- Chicken thighs, boneless and skinless - 1 1/2 lbs, chopped

 - Oil, cooking - 1 Tbsp